twneale/corenlp-zmq/README.rst

         # To start a supervisor daemon in the background:
         supervisord -c supervisor/supervisor.conf

 That's it!
-You can now send JSON requests of the form show below to port 5559 via on the host OS and recieve the CoreNLP output XML, or a Java traceback if an error occurs.
+You can now send JSON requests of the form shown below to port 5559 via on the host OS and recieve the CoreNLP output XML, or a Java traceback if an error occurs.
 Note that the Scala server's `sbt build <http://www.scala-sbt.org/>`_ first has to boostrap itself and download several jar files, including the huge CoreNLP jar, so several minutes will pass before the server starts and can